GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.3/en.md

 However, we cannot create an WooCommerce product.
 For that, we must wait until the "WooCommerce for Gato GraphQL" extension is available.

+## Support alternative filenames from 3rd-party plugins for extensions

+Gato GraphQL extensions with 3rd-party plugins now support alternative filenames from the plugin, where any of them being active will make the extension be enabled.

+For instance, the Polylang extension in Gato GraphQL PRO will be enabled if either `polylang/polylang.php` or `polylang-pro/polylang.php` is active.

 ## [PRO] Improvements

 - Added automation rules: